craftercms/docs/source/site-administrators/publishing-and-status.rst

 Bulk Publish
 ------------

 The **Bulk Publish** tab allows the user to publish multiple items under the specified path.
+Bulk publish should be used to publish changes made in Studio via the UI.

 For example, using the Website Editorial blueprint, to publish all the articles in the year 2017, in the **Path to Publish** field, enter ``/site/website/articles/2017``.
 To publish everything in your site, the user will enter ``/`` in the **Path to Publish** field

 .. image:: /_static/images/site-admin/site-config-publish-bulk.png
     :alt: Site Config Publishing - Bulk Publishing